 Unlike many Confederate monuments, the proposal for the Matthew Fontaine Maury's statue was inspired not by his military career, but by his scientific contributions.
 Maury is considered by many as the father of modern oceanography and his scientific contributions revolutionized ocean travel.
 Designed by Frederick William Sievers, who previously designed the Stonewall Jackson Monument, the Matthew Fontaine Maury Monument was unveiled to a crowd on November 11, 1929.
 The design of the Maury monument stands in stark contrast to the four other classical-themed Confederate monuments along Monument Avenue.
 Sievers stepped away from the Lost Cause iconography of the previous four decades and took advantage of Maury’s unique accomplishments to create a monument that focused on the commander’s successes rather than his political allegiance.
 Along with the other Confederate statues on Monument Avenue, the Maury Monument has been scrutinized in recent years for its connection to racism and the Lost Cause ideology.
-Presently, the City of Richmond has taken steps through community engagement to evaluate the impact of its Confederate monuments in order to more appropriately interpret these sites.
-Being a member of the Monument Avenue Historic District, the Matthew Fontaine Maury Monument was designated a Virginia Landmark on December 2, 1969, added to the National Register of Historic Places on February 16, 1970, and designated a National Historic Landmark on December 3, 1997.
+On July 2, 2020, by the order of Richmond Mayor Levar Stoney, the Maury Monument was removed to storage.

 Backstory and Context

 Matthew Fontaine Maury was born in Spotsylvania County, Virginia on January 14, 1806.
 At five years old, his family moved to Franklin, Tennessee where Maury attended the Harpeth Academy and studied under Gideon Blackburn and James Otey, Tennessee’s first Episcopal Bishop.
-In 1825, the nineteen-year-old Maury joined the U.S. Navy as a midshipman aboard the USS Brandywine, which was carrying the Marquis de La Fayette back to France.
+In 1825, the nineteen-year-old Maury joined the U.S. Navy as a midshipman aboard the USS Brandywine, notable for carrying the famed Marquis de Lafayette back to France.
 During the next fourteen years in the navy, Maury scientifically studied the oceans and navigation methods.
-From his studies came two books, the first in 1830 called Navigation after a Voyage around the Worldand the second in 1836 titled A New Theoretical and Practical Treatise on Navigation.
+From his studies came two books, the first in 1830 called Navigation after a Voyage around the World and the second in 1836 titled A New Theoretical and Practical Treatise on Navigation.
 Several of those fourteen years were spent on the ocean, he was aboard the USS Vincennes when it became the first US warship to circumnavigate the world.

 The outbreak of the Civil War put Maury in a difficult position.
-He did not personally own slaves nor did he wholly support the institute of slavery, but he did possess white supremacy views on race.
-He held the belief that slavery could be slowly eliminated in the United States by simply relocating the slaves to the Amazon as a means to "revolutionize and republicanize and Anglo-Saxonize that valley" (quoted in Grady, p.
+He did not personally own slaves, nor did he wholly support the institute of slavery, but like many Americans he held sharp white supremacist views.
+He believed that slavery could be slowly eliminated in the United States by simply relocating the slaves to the Amazon as a means to "revolutionize and republicanize and Anglo-Saxonize that valley" (quoted in Grady, p.
 137).
 Moreover, he viewed the Amazon as a potential "safety valve" for the large slave population in the United States.
 He asked, "What is to become of [slavery]?
 If it is abolished, how are so many people to be got rid of?
 If retained, how are they to be controlled?"
 Brazil and the Amazon provided a solution: "The valley of the Amazon is the way; in this view, it is the safety-valve of the Union.
 It is a slave territory and a wilderness.
 One among the many results of this line of steamers is the entire suppression of the African slave trade with Brazil by a substitution therefore of a slave emigration from the United States" (quoted in Johnson, p.
 301).
 In essence, Maury promoted the establishment of a slave-holding American colony in South America.

 Unlike many Confederate monuments, the proposal for Maury's statue was inspired not by his military career, but by his scientific contributions.
 When Richmond writer and businessman Gaston Liechtenstein visited Germany in 1906 he found that Maury, known as the Pathfinder of the Seas and the Father of Modern Oceanography, was a highly regarded individual and praised for his invaluable contributions to science.
 When he returned to Richmond, Liechtenstein began campaigning for a monument to honor Maury.
 Hearing of Liechtenstein’s monument proposal, Elvira Worth Moffitt, daughter of former North Carolina Governor Jonathan Moffit, took up the cause and created the Matthew Fontaine Maury Monument Association in May 1915.
 Five years later, the Virginia General Assembly donated the first $10,000 of the required $50,000 for the project.
 In 1921, the Association selected local sculptor Frederick William Sievers to design the monument, and in 1922, a site was selected on Monument Avenue.